codedbycupidity/IntoMyHeart/README.md

 ### Serial Port Issues

+- **"Resource busy" error**: Close the Arduino Serial Monitor - it blocks the port.
+The WebSocket server needs exclusive access.

-- **Permission denied**: On Linux, add your user to the dialout group:
+- **Permission denied** (Linux): Add your user to the dialout group:
   ```bash
   sudo usermod -a -G dialout $USER
   ```
   Then log out and back in.

-- **Port not found**: Check if Arduino IDE can see the port.
-If yes, copy the exact port path to `server.js`.
+- **Port not found**:
+  - Run `ls /dev/cu.*` (macOS) or `ls /dev/tty*` (Linux) to list ports
+  - Verify Arduino is connected and recognized by your OS
+  - Update the port path in `web/server.js`

-### Sensor Not Detecting Beats
+### Sensor Not Detecting Beats (Showing 0 BPM)

-- Check wiring connections
-- Adjust `THRESHOLD` value in Arduino code
-- Ensure good contact with skin (for clip/finger sensors)
-- Try different placement locations
+- **Check physical connections** - Loose wires are the most common issue
+- **Verify sensor placement** - Place fingertip gently on sensor (don't press too hard)
+- **Check signal range** on OLED - Should show 150-300 with finger, <40 without
+- **Keep hand still** - Movement causes noise
+- **Use 5V power** - Better signal quality than 3.3V
+- **Check OLED display** - Should show waveform scrolling across screen

-### WebSocket Connection Failed
+### Connection Status Colors

+- **Green "Connected"**: Everything working - WebSocket and Arduino both online
+- **Orange "WS Only"**: WebSocket connected but Arduino not sending data (close Serial Monitor!)
-- Ensure Node.js server is running
+- **Red "Disconnected"**: Backend server not running
-- Check browser console for errors
-- Verify WebSocket URL in `main.js` matches server port

-### Heart Not Beating
+### Heart Not Beating in Browser

+- Check connection status panel - must be green
-- Check browser console for errors
+- Check browser console (F12) for errors
-- Verify BPM data is being received (check network tab)
+- Verify you see heartbeat messages in the server terminal
-- Try simulation mode to test visualization independently
+- Try simulation mode to test if visualization works independently

 ## Customization